jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_trainer.md

 The purpose of this method is to write evaluation summary metrics to a summary writer.

-First, it checks if the `summary_writer` parameter is not empty.
-If it is empty, the method returns without doing anything.
+First, it checks if the `summary_writer` is not None.
+If it is None, the method returns without doing anything.

 Then, it iterates over the `metrics` dictionary, which contains evaluation metrics for different features.
 For each feature, it iterates over the metrics for that feature.
 If there are metrics available, it constructs a metric tag using the feature name and metric name.
 It retrieves the last value from the metrics list and assigns it to `metric_val`.
-Finally, it adds the scalar value `metric_val` to the summary writer with the metric tag and the current `step` as the global step.
+Finally, it calls the `add_scalar` method of the `summary_writer` to add the metric value with the metric tag and the current step as the global step.

 After iterating over all the metrics, the method calls `summary_writer.flush()` to ensure that all the written data is flushed to the storage.

-In summary, the `write_eval_summary` method writes evaluation summary metrics to a summary writer, allowing for easy visualization and analysis of the evaluation results.
+In summary, the `write_eval_summary` method writes evaluation summary metrics to a summary writer, associating each metric with a specific feature and epoch.

 #### **Method Details**
 The code defines a function called `write_eval_summary` that takes four parameters: `cls`, `summary_writer`, `metrics`, and `step`.